akiomiyao/ped/README.md

 docker run -v `pwd`:/work -w /ped akiomiyao/ped perl ped.pl target=ERR3063487,control=ERR3063486,ref=WBcel235,wd=/work
 ```
   ERR3063487 sequence is after 250 generations of the nematoda (ERR3063486).
+  Downloading fastq files may take several hours, because connection of fastq-dump to NCBI-SRA is slow.
+  Fastq files will be saved in ERR3063486/read and ERR3063487/read.
   Results will be saved in ERR3063487 directory.
   If control is ommitted, polymorphisms against reference genome will be saved in target directory.